INCF/Vectorization-of-brain-atlases/bitmap2vector/ReadMe.md

 - There must be two arguments to the ./main.sh

 Your output svg will be in "output" folder in bitmap2vector directory.

+To know more about the project and its progress, please visit: [[https://rtvba.weebly.com][https://rtvba.weebly.com]]